prathimacode-hub/Open-Source-Programs/README.md

 | 4️⃣ | [Outreachy](https://www.outreachy.org/)| <br> Outreachy interns work with experienced mentors from open source communities supporting Diversity in Tech. <br><br> | May-Aug | Certificates and Stipend | Yes |
 | 5️⃣ | [Rail Girls Summer Of Code (RGSOC)](https://railsgirlssummerofcode.org/)| <br> Rails Girls Summer of Code is a 3months scholarship program to work on open source projects. <br><br> | July-Sept | Certificates | Yes |
 | 6️⃣ | [Microsoft Student Learn Ambassador](https://studentambassadors.microsoft.com/)| <br> It's a student learn ambassador program by Microsoft community by amplifying your impact. <br><br> | July-Sept| Badges and Certificates | No |

-## 👨‍💻 Workflow :

-- Fork the repository

-- Clone your forked repository using terminal or gitbash.

-- Make changes to the cloned repository

-- Add, Commit and Push

-- Then in GitHub, in your cloned repository, find the option to make a pull request.

-> print("Start contributing for Open-Source-Programs")

 ## 📜 Code Of Conduct